District Park Names

 Te Waihou Walkway

-The Te Waihou Walkway offers people a five kilometre walk through lush pasture land alongside the Waihou River.
-Visitors can view Te Puna (Blue Spring), famous for the bottled water, Pump, which is sold commercially throughout Australasia.
-The crystal clear water flows through green pasture and surges through two sections of rugged gorge.
+The Te Waihou Walkway offers people a five kilometre walk through lush pastureland alongside the Waihou River.
+Visitors can view Te Puna (Blue Spring), famous for the bottled water, "Pump", which is sold commercially throughout Australasia.
+The crystal-clear water flows through green pasture and surges through two sections of rugged gorge.
 The completed walk allows otherwise unavailable public access to amazingly blue pristine waters.
 Historical sites, and significant geological features wrought by ancient volcanic action are major features.
 The walkway was officially opened by the Prime Minister, The Rt Hon Helen Clark in April 2000.

 Jim Barnett